JBRadio/Chrome-Extension-for-Jisho.org/README.md

 ## Usage
 To use it:
 - click the new Jisho extension button to access the site in a popup/popover window
-- select text and then using the right-click context menu to search Jisho.org with that text
+- right-click context menu to search Jisho.org with that text
+- seed extension Jisho.org lookup with page-selected text or last searched word
 - Use menu bar (very top) to change preferences
+- Use menu bar (very bottom) to navigate

-## Additional Features
+## Additional Features - Top Menu
 Popup/popover window has two settings: Wide and Narrow (Mobile and Small Tablet sized viewing)
  - Settings are saved so that using the extension again uses the saved viewing settings.
  - "Draw" and "Radical" features work in both view settings.